ghickman/ghickman.co.uk/source/_posts/2012-07-15-google-oauth2-sso-with-django.md

 Enter your Product name and the URL to a logo if you have one.
 These are the details users will see when they authenticate via Google.
 Click `Next`.

 Now set up the credentials for your application (this is per environment due to the redirect URI).
-The example below is for development, only the hostname needs to change between environments.
+The example below is for development, but only the hostname needs to change between environments.

 ![](http://f.cl.ly/items/3f2M0e0r0z3D120X1f2z/Screen%20Shot%202012-07-15%20at%2021.16.47.png)